 Senators appreciate how powerful young people’s voices are.
-For the fourth year in a row, they are asking Canadians from across the country to nominate Indigenous youth leaders from their communities so they can share their experiences and ideas with the Senate Committee on Aboriginal Peoples during an official public hearing.
+For the fourth year in a row, they asked Canadians from across the country to nominate Indigenous youth leaders from their communities so they can share their experiences and ideas with the Senate Committee on Aboriginal Peoples during an official public hearing.

 This activity is part of Youth Indigenize the Senate, an initiative that brings Indigenous youth to Ottawa.
 Their testimony will help senators as they complete an important study on forging a new relationship between Canada and First Nations, Inuit and Métis peoples.